MobiFlight/kicad-sim-panel-components/CONTRIBUTING.md

 ### Component Variants

-If a component has multiple variants that use the same symbol, create the common symbol first, using a naming convention that generalizes the part number, then create dervied symbols that are named after the full part number.
+If a component has multiple variants that use the same symbol, create the common symbol first, using a naming convention that generalizes the part number, then create derived symbols that are named after the full part number.

 Often, generalizing the part number can be achieved by simply including a subset of the name (starting with the first character).
 For example, derived parts TL6275AA2PQNY and TL6275BA2PQNY both share the same parent part, named TL6275, from which they are derived.
-This shorted name used for parent symbol, will often match the "series" naming convention used by the manufacturer.
+This shortened name used for parent symbol, will often match the "series" naming convention used by the manufacturer.

-Alternatively, lower cases "x" characters can be used in as placeholders in the parent symbol if an appropriate substring isn't readily available. e.g. A parent symbol could be named ABC-1X55 if has the derived parts of ABC-1055, ABC-1155, ABC-1255, etc.
+Alternatively, lowercase 'x' characters can be used in as placeholders in the parent symbol if an appropriate substring isn't readily available. e.g. A parent symbol could be named ABC-1X55 if has the derived parts of ABC-1055, ABC-1155, ABC-1255, etc.

 ### Datasheets

-Datasheet references in symbols should point to the manufacturer's URL, if available.
+Datasheet references in symbols should point to the manufacturer's URL when available.

 In some instances, parts are purchased from a vendor that provides little information regarding the original manufacturer and will provide their own version of the component datasheet.
-In these instances, the datasheet file should be added to the `/datasheets` folder in this repo and reference the datasheet in the symbol using the `{KICAD_SIMPANEL_DIR}/` prefix.
+In these instances, the datasheet file should be added to the `/datasheets` folder in this repository.
+The symbol should then reference the datasheet using the `${KICAD_SIMPANEL_DIR}/` prefix.

 ## Footprint Requirements